 Aside from these three main tasks, Ekran System can help you comply with such laws, standards, and regulations as HIPAA, PCI DSS, SOX, FISMA, NIST, the GDPR, and GLBA.
 You can easily share an immutable audit log with auditors to prove that you are monitoring and capturing all privileged account activity as well as securing your sensitive data in other ways.

 Privileged session management focuses on three things: monitoring tasks, recording them, and alerting on detected suspicious events.
 Implementing privileged session monitoring correctly helps you comply with IT security requirements and prevent data loss.
-Session recording is an indispensable part of this to capture evidence that plays a central part in forensic investigations.
+Tracking user activity and recording sessions is an indispensable part of this to capture evidence that plays a central part in forensic investigations.
 Timely alerts help you respond to any incident quickly and reduce the number of cybersecurity incidents.